November 3, 2006

 The criteria are different rules that are invoked in creating kinship

 systems.
-For example, if the criterion of gender is used, individuals
+For example, if the criterion of gender is used,

 of one gender are called by one kin name and individuals of the another